The Pearl (novella): Characters

 Apolonia is the wife of Juan Tomas who helps his brother in protecting and hiding Kino.

 The pearl dealers, like the doctor, symbolize the exploitation of the native population, this time by the organized pearl-dealing cartel for which the dealers work.
 When Kino tries to sell the pearl, the pearl dealers claim that the pearl's size makes it worthless and offer Kino a fraction of the pearl's true worth.
-Kino's outrage at their barehanded lies cause him to brave the dangerous trip to the capital and seek a better price.
+Kino's outrage at their barehanded lies causes him to brave the dangerous trip to the capital and seek a better price.

 The thieves and trackers are shadowy figures who attack Kino from the first night he has the pearl.
 Kino never recognizes who they are.
 They harass and then follow the family right to the end of the story.
 They force Kino to fight and kill to defend himself and his family and keep the pearl his own.
 In the final scenes, in which Kino is tracked by a posse, it is not clear in the text whether the group are thieves or law enforcement officers hunting Kino for his killing of the man on the beach.

 Reception and analysis

 Several publications praised the novel as a "major artistic triumph" and emphasizes how Steinbeck understands "the universal significance of life."
 The Pearl is often used to teach students about literature and is also used to discuss important lessons about life.
 Many believe the book is the easiest of Steinbeck's books to teach because the lessons are simple, yet significant, so, generally, students in middle school or early high school study this novel.
-Teachers instruct their students to delve deeper than surface level to learn about both the simplicity and complexity of the novel, and emphasize its themes to allow students to learn more than just literacy.
+Teachers instruct their students to delve deeper than surface level to learn about both the simplicity and complexity of the novel and emphasize its themes to allow students to learn more than just literacy.

 Jackson Benson writes, The Pearl was heavily influenced by Steinbeck's interest in the philosophy of Carl Jung.
 Steinbeck wrote that he created the story of The Pearl to address the themes of "human greed, materialism, and the inherent worth of a thing."